 For as long as people have walked on two legs, there’s been alcohol.
 Historians and archeologists of all kinds have discovered concrete evidence of fermented grain, corn and rice within the depths of different caves and ancient dwellings.
 Basically…man’s primary goal of advancement and self worth are only outmatched by their intent on getting wasted.

 Unfortunately, the history of bourbon isn’t as set in stone.
-The origins are muddied and full of urban legends!
-Unlike many other fantastic creations, we don’t know the inventor and we don’t know why they invented it.
-We will say that many stories of bourbon often overlap with the stories of whisky!
+The origins are muddied and full of urban legends.
+Unlike many other fantastic creations, we don’t exactly know the inventor and why they invented it.
+We will say that many stories of bourbon often overlap with the stories of whiskey.
 This shouldn’t be a huge surprise due to the fermentation process of both drinks being extremely similar in nature.
+And the fact that every bourbon is a whiskey.
 So without further ado…here is a rough and not entirely accurate depiction of bourbon’s history.